Powered by

 Nature's Water Bomb: Atmospheric rivers vapor behind 70% of India's floods

-A recent study by atmospheric scientists from Indian Institute of Technology and the University of California revealed atmospheric rivers
+A recent study by atmospheric scientists from the Indian Institute of Technology revealed that atmospheric rivers were the direct cause of the devastating floods during the summer monsoon season in India between 1985 and 2020.

 By Wahid Bhat